 Your Appearance

 During your IME, the doctor will watch everything you do.
 They will evaluate how you look, how you act, and what you have trouble (or don’t have trouble) doing.
 They will also consider factors like how you are dressed.
-Their goal is to find signs that your injury isn’t as severe as you believe it was.
+Their goal is to find signs that your injury isn’t as severe as you believe it is.

 Signs of Deception